 Self-hosted usually means bring your own keys for each component.
 Your cost becomes more transparent and more controllable.

-Typical self-hosted COGS:
+Typical self-hosted Cost:

 • Telephony (Twilio/Telnyx)